sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 ORDER BY
   num_stations DESC
 ```
-- Question 3: At what hour of the day did the longest trip start?
+- At what hour of the day did the longest trip start?
   * Answer: The longest trip recorded was 4797.3 hours, and it started within the 22nd hour.
   * SQL query:
 ```sql